Theon07/os-sim/README.md

 - Use make to build executable.
 - run executable.
-(- Use make clean to remove files other than source code)
+- (Use make clean to remove files other than source code)